• ECTS

 Objectives

-To give the fundamental elements for the statistical study of the reliability of components and systems.
-The students must know how to use these notions, from a functional analysis and test results, to analyze the reliability of components and systems and propose solutions to improve it.
+Provide the fundamental elements for the statistical study of component and system reliability.
+Students must know how to use these concepts to analyze component and system reliability and propose solutions to improve it, based on functional analysis and test results.

 Read more